-Coconut Macaroons are sweet and chewy, made from coconut flakes, sweetened condensed milk, almond and vanilla flavor, and incredibly EASY to make!
+Coconut Macaroons are sweet, chewy, and incredibly EASY to make with coconut flakes, sweetened condensed milk, almond and vanilla flavor!

 You can eat these macaroons as-is, or dip them in chocolate.
 This coconut macaroon recipe is only three easy steps, and made without egg whites.
 You can use plain coconut to bring the sweetness down in these cookies, or use unsweetened condensed milk.